NatLee/HEIC2PNG/README.md

 This is a tool for converting format of HEIC image to PNG by using Python.

-And it can be used with python simple CLI.
+And it can be used with simple CLI mode.

 I used the pypi package template to generate this repo, you can check it in the [references](#References).

 ## Installation